testdrivenio/flask-social-auth/draft.md

 In this tutorial, we'll look at how to add social auth, with GitHub and Twitter, to a Flask application.

 > Social login (also known as social login or social signon) is a process of authenticating a user based on a third-party service, without relying on your own authentication service.
 For example, the `Sign in with Google` button that you see on a website is the best example of social login.
-Here google authenticates the user and provides a token to the application for managing the user's session.
+Google authenticates the user and provides a token to the application for managing the user's session.

-Using a social auth has its advantages.
+Using social auth has its advantages.
 You won't need to set up auth for the web application, since it's handled by the third-party, [OAuth provider](https://en.wikipedia.org/wiki/List_of_OAuth_providers).
 Also, since providers like Google, Facebook, and GitHub perform extensive checks to prevent unauthorized access to their services, leveraging social auth instead of rolling your own auth mechanism can boost your application's security.

-Along with Flask, we'll use [Flask-Dance](https://flask-dance.readthedocs.io/en/latest/) to enable social auth,[Flask-Login](https://flask-login.readthedocs.io/) for logging users in and out and managing sessions, and [Flask-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/) for interacting with a database to store user-related data.
+Along with Flask, we'll use [Flask-Dance](https://flask-dance.readthedocs.io/en/latest/) to enable social auth, [Flask-Login](https://flask-login.readthedocs.io/) for logging users in and out and managing sessions, and [Flask-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/) for interacting with a database to store user-related data.

+<h2 class="toc-header">Contents</h2>

+[TOC]

-### Why Use Social Authentication?
+## Why Use Social Authentication?

 Why would you want to leverage social auth over rolling your own auth?

 #### Pros

-- No need to spin up your own authentication workflow
+1. No need to spin up your own authentication workflow.
-- Improved security.
+1. Improved security.
 Third-party auth providers like Google, Facebook, etc., focus heavily on security.
 Using such services can improve the security of your own application.
-- You can automatically retrieve the username, email, and other data from the authentication provider.
+1. You can automatically retrieve the username, email, and other data from the authentication provider.
 This improves the signup experience by eliminating this step (manually asking them).

 #### Cons

-- Your application now depends on another application outside your control.
+1. Your application now depends on another application outside your control.
 If the third-party application goes down, users won't be able to sign up or log in.
-- People tend to ignore the permissions requested by an authentication provider.
+1. People tend to ignore the permissions requested by an authentication provider.
 Some applications might even access data that's not required.
-- Social login cannot be the sole authentication method, as the users with no social account might need to create one to log in.
-The best approach is to provide both(social + your own) and let the user choose.
 1. Users that don't have accounts on one of the providers that you have configured won't be able to access your application.
 The best approach is to implement both -- e.g., username and password and social auth -- and let the user choose.

 ## OAuth